tieje/unofficial_powell_365_docs/content/recipes/webparts.md

 ## Intro

 &emsp; Webparts are the basic building blocks of SharePoint sites.
+Below are "recipes" on how to build specific web components in Powell for SharePoint Sites.
 For information on Webparts, you can check the reference [here](/references/webparts).

 ## Grid List of Links